Technology-Notes/zacmanchester-kicksat-wiki/Programming-the-Sprite-Souvenir-Board.md

 The Sprite souvenir boards are populated with fully functional CC430 microcontroller / radio transceiver chips.
 With a few modifications they can be programmed to blink LEDs and transmit signals.
 This how-to guide will show you how to get started.

+**Note that this guide only covers basic programming of the CC430.
+Some extra components need to be populated on the board to get the radio working.
+A future how-to guide will detail those extra steps.**

 # Supplies
 In addition to a Sprite souvenir board, you'll need:
 * [1 TI MSP430 Launchpad Kit](https://www.sparkfun.com/products/10020)